craig-a-swanson/Data-Structures/Data_Structures_Questions.md

 ## Doubly Linked List

 1. What is the runtime complexity of `ListNode.insert_after`?
+There was not an assigned method with that name

 2. What is the runtime complexity of `ListNode.insert_before`?
+There was not an assigned method with that name

 3. What is the runtime complexity of `ListNode.delete`?
+There was not an assigned method with that name in ListNode.
+It was implemented in DoublyLinkedList

 4. What is the runtime complexity of `DoublyLinkedList.add_to_head`?
+O(1)

 5. What is the runtime complexity of `DoublyLinkedList.remove_from_head`?
+O(1)

 6. What is the runtime complexity of `DoublyLinkedList.add_to_tail`?
+O(1)

 7. What is the runtime complexity of `DoublyLinkedList.remove_from_tail`?
+O(1)

 8. What is the runtime complexity of `DoublyLinkedList.move_to_front`?
+O(1)

 9. What is the runtime complexity of `DoublyLinkedList.move_to_end`?
+O(1)

 10. What is the runtime complexity of `DoublyLinkedList.delete`?
+We don't need to search for the node, so all of the expressions are O(1)

     a.
 Compare the runtime of the doubly linked list's `delete` method with the worst-case runtime of the JS `Array.splice` method.
 Which method generally performs better?
+    Looking at search results for the array.splice() method seems to say that the worst case is O(n) since the list needs to be reindexed.
+The linked list delete should be faster because the method takes a node as a parameter, accesses it directly and updates some pointers, which are all O(1).

 ## Binary Search Tree